Taurus Sykes

-Taurus Jabbar Sykes (born May 20, 1975) is a professional boxer.
-He has been fighting as a heavyweight, and has fought against several contenders, and currently holds a record of 25–6–1.
-He turned pro in 1998.
+Taurus Jabbar Sykes (born May 20, 1975) is an American former professional boxer.
+A heavyweight who turned pro in 1998, he fought against several contenders throughout his career, finishing with a record of 25–8–1 in 2015.

 Overview

 Sykes, who hails from Brooklyn, is nicknamed "The Bull", due to his first name.
 Specifically, he hails from the Rutland Rd./the 90'z section of Brooklyn.
 He lost his 13th fight to unbeaten Owen Beck but that remained his only blemish on his record for a while in that he beat the likes of Israel Garcia (record 10-0), Charles Hatcher (15-2), Talmadge Griffis (21-1-3) and Sherman Williams to climb up the ladder.
 He drew with former Cruiser title holder Imamu Mayfield then beat Jovo Pudar (21-1) and even fringe contender Friday Ahunanya (20-2-1) in 2005.
 His only problem was his lack of power as only 7 of his first 25 wins have come the short route.

 Undefeated KO artist Samuel Peter was the first to knock him out but lightly regarded southpaw Derek Bryant (18-4-1) also scored a TKO effectively ending any hopes of becoming a contender.

 Former two-time heavyweight champ Hasim Rahman beat him in a 10-round decision.
 He was knocked out by IBF #1 contender Alexander Povetkin in Moscow on July 19, 2008.